gitlabhq/gitlabhq/doc/install/kubernetes/gitlab_omnibus.md

 This chart provides an easy way to get started with GitLab, provisioning an installation with nearly all functionality enabled.
 SSL is automatically provisioned via [Let's Encrypt](https://letsencrypt.org/).

-This Helm chart is in beta, and is suited for small to medium deployments. and will be deprecated by the [cloud native GitLab chart](https://gitlab.com/charts/helm.gitlab.io/blob/master/README.md) once available.
+This Helm chart is in beta, and is suited for small to medium deployments.
+It will be deprecated by the [cloud native GitLab chart](https://gitlab.com/charts/helm.gitlab.io/blob/master/README.md) once available.
 Due to the significant architectural changes, migrating will require backing up data out of this instance and importing it into the new deployment.

 The deployment includes: